-Pour away the water and the skin should come away from the kernel easily.
-Keep to one side.
+Strain the kernels; the skin should come away from the kernel easily.
+Reserve.

-After 10 minutes of hard boiling, take the saucer or plate from the freezer, take a small spoonful of the jam, and place onto the saucer and pop it into the fridge for a few minutes.
-Push the edge of the jam on the saucer and if it wrinkles the jam is ready, if not, continue to boil.
-Repeat the jam setting test until the jam wrinkles when pushed.
+After the jam has boiled for 10 minutes, take the saucer or plate from the freezer, take a small spoonful of the jam and place onto the saucer.
+Pop it into the fridge for 5 minutes.
+Push the edge of the jam on the saucer and if it "wrinkles" the jam is ready.
+If not, continue to boil on high heat.
+Repeat the jam setting test until the jam shows "wrinkles" when pushed.

-Once ready, turn off the heat under the jam and leave it to stand for approximately 10 minutes.
+Once the jam is ready, turn off the heat but do not remove from burner.
+Leave it to stand for approximately 10 minutes.